 Stage four: Thinking about the future with character arc

 Character arc: How characters change over time

-Now not every character in your story will change radically, but it is good to grant all of your central cast at least minor arcs.
-These changes should occur gradually and in a clear direction, and should tend to stick (otherwise what was the point of everything they went through?).
+Now not every character in your story will change radically, but it is a good idea to grant all of your central cast at least minor arcs.
+These changes should occur gradually and follow a clear direction.
+They should also tend to stick (otherwise what was the point of everything the character went through?).
 Not all of these changes need to occur immediately after a major event, as human beings naturally tend to require some time to absorb and adjust to new experiences (and besides, this period of adaptation can form a colorful bit of narrative in your tale).

 Some questions to ask yourself while pondering character arc might include:

 - Who is this person at the beginning of my story?

 - What life events made them this way?

 - What event will propel them into a period of change and what goals will drive this journey.